phillipclapham/neuroweaver/README.md

 ## Next Steps

-1. **Bookmark the Neuroweaver Daily Reference Guide**: Keep the framework's core principles and practices at your fingertips for daily use.
+1. **Bookmark the Neuroweaver Daily Mad Scientist’s Reality Lab: The Neuroweaver Day-Sheet**: Keep the framework's core principles and practices at your fingertips for daily use.

-   - [Access the Neuroweaver Daily Reference Guide]<https://github.com/phillipclapham/neuroweaver/blob/main/Daily_Reference_Guide.md>)
+   - [Access the Neuroweaver Daily Mad Scientist’s Reality Lab: The Neuroweaver Day-Sheet]<https://github.com/phillipclapham/neuroweaver/blob/main/Daily_Reference_Guide.md>)

 2. **Master the Neuroweaver AI interaction framework**: Dive deep into the framework's principles and practices to enhance your human-AI collaboration.